 In 2011, Anne Jacobs completed a study that aimed to determine what the perceptions of learners were regarding their experience of LO in order to make recommendations for improving the practice of LO.
 In a section where she questions learners on their enjoyment of the subject, she received the following statement:

 Uhm, mam, honestly it depends on what we are doing for the day.
 Honestly, most of the time a lot of the teachers aren’t even so enthusiastic about this subject.
 From them talking so boring, and everything just not clicking, mam … and then all of that together just makes you negative about the subject.
 That’s all I have to say.

 If the Teacher Doesn’t Care Why Should I?

-I don’t want to play a blame game on all teachers.
-I do believe that many teachers are doing an excellent job of shaping the minds of scholars.
-I know that in a public school, where the matric final exams are based on the same textbook countrywide, it becomes difficult to add in new skills when those skills won’t be asked in final exams.
+I don’t want to play a blame game on all teachers as I do believe that many teachers are doing an excellent job of shaping the minds of scholars.
+In a public school, where the matric final exams are based on the same textbook countrywide, it becomes difficult to add new skills when those skills won’t be asked in final exams.
 In the grander scheme of things, the entire syllabus needs to change, and that happens in government.

 “It is about believing in yourself, which is a skill and can be learned”